CP1404/Practicals/prac_08/README.md

 Each time, until they quit:

-- The user should be presented with a *list* of available taxis and get to choose one,
+- The user should be able to choose froma *list* of available taxis,

-- Then they can choose how far they want to drive,
+- They can choose how far they want to drive,

 - At the end of each trip, show them the trip cost and add it to their bill.

 Note: Use a list of taxi objects, which you create in main and pass to functions that need it.
-When you choose the taxi object, your code will call the `drive()` method on that object and it will use the right method for that class... so from the client code point of view, driving a taxi will work the same whether the object is a Taxi or a SilverServiceTaxi, but the results (including the price) depend on the class.
+When you choose the taxi object, your code will call the `drive()` method on that object, and it will use the right method for that class... so from the client code point of view, driving a taxi will work the same whether the object is a Taxi or a SilverServiceTaxi, but the results (including the price) depend on the class.
 This is ***polymorphism***.

-Another note: In this program, there's the chance the user will want to drive a taxi before choosing one.
+Another note: In this program, there's the chance the user will
+drive a taxi before choosing one.
 This shouldn't crash.
 A good option is to maintain something like a `current_taxi`... but what will the initial value of this variable be?
-When you want a default starting value for an object of your own class, you use `None`:
+When you want a default starting value for an object, you use `None`:

     current_taxi = None

-The taxis used in this example would be like:
+The taxis used in the example below would be like:

     taxis = [Taxi("Prius", 100), SilverServiceTaxi("Limo", 100, 2), SilverServiceTaxi("Hummer", 200, 4)]